2006 United States House of Representatives elections in Iowa: Endorsements

+Predictions

 District 4

 Seven-term Republican incumbent Tom Latham of Alexander faced Democratic nominee Selden Spencer, a neurologist from Huxley.
 Both candidates were unopposed in the June 6 primary.
 Although quiet by comparison to other races in Iowa, the Iraq War was a major point of contention between the candidates.

 Though some political analysts expected the race to be a tough one, Latham defeated Spencer by a solid margin to win a seventh term.